 David Robinson received a BA in Architecture from Yale College and earned a Master of Architecture degree from Rice University in 1993.
 In 2018 he was inducted to the College of Fellows of the American Institute of Architects (FAIA).
-He is the proud father of Elissa, a 13 year old who attends the Lanier Middle School.
+He is the proud father of Elissa, a 15 year old high school student.
 They are active members of Palmer Memorial Episcopal Church and love living here in the great city of Houston, TX.

-My professional work and volunteer activities have given me the opportunity to work with dedicated people across this city who share my commitment to making Houston an even greater place.
+“As your Council Member and as a neighborhood volunteer, I have had the opportunity to work with dedicated people across this city who share my commitment to making Houston an even greater place.
 Building on the strong foundation of our many unique neighborhoods, I believe that this diversity is our greatest cultural asset.
-This is a city of neighborhoods, built by visionaries and risk-takers, and by a growing mix of people who are committed to making this an even better place to live and work for this generation and for all that follow.
+This is a city of neighborhoods, built by visionaries and risk-takers, and by a growing mix of people who are committed to making this an even better place to live and work for this generation and for all that follow.”